-What is NHS Direct?
+What is NHS 111?

-NHS Direct is a nurse-led telephone information service, which provides basic healthcare advice to callers and directs those with more serious complaints to the appropriate part of the wider NHS.
-It is accessible 24 hours a day, seven days a week, and is one of the largest telemedicine services in the world.
+NHS 111 is a nurse-led telephone information service, which provides basic healthcare advice to callers and directs those with more serious complaints to the appropriate part of the wider NHS.

 Background

-NHS Direct was first established in March 1998, as part of the New Labour Government's plans to reform the Health Service.
+NHS Direct was first established in March 1998, as part of the New Labour government’s plans to reform the Health Service.
 It was originally launched in three pilot areas: Newcastle, Preston and Milton Keynes.
 The concept of a complementary online service was introduced under the 1998 NHS Information Strategy, with the objective of providing a companion website for the telephone service by autumn 1999.
 The website was fully operational by December 1999.

 NHS Direct was originally organised on a local basis, with individual sites (there were 24 in England and Wales in 2002) and staff located within 'Host Trusts', which were mainly Ambulance Trusts.